The old maxim goes: never talk politics or religion in polite company.

-It’s one thing if friends or coworkers have drastically different political beliefs.
-This can lead to difficult interactions in social situations or at your job.
+It’s one thing if coworkers or even friends have drastically different political beliefs.
+This often leads to difficult interactions in social situations or at your job.
 That’s hard enough to handle.
 But it’s something else when it’s your spouse.

 In reality, politics and political leanings often have a huge impact on the stability of relationships and marriages.
 Ongoing political disagreements often lead to divorce.
 And it’s only getting worse.

-With divisive political figures, most notably Donald Trump, and contentious issues cropping up on a regular basis, it’s increasingly common to see cases where politics cause divorce.
+With divisive political figures, most notably Donald Trump, amongst others, and contentious issues cropping up on a regular basis, it’s increasingly common to see cases where politics cause divorce.

 The Trump Effect

-Popularized as “The Trump Effect,” the 45th and current President of the United States has had a significant impact on divorce and relationships.
-Less than a year into his first term, Donald Trump has changed immigration, education, health care, and more.
+Popularized as “The Trump Effect,” the 45th President of the United States had a significant impact on divorce and relationships.
+He mobilized a wave of supporters, exploited key differences, and created a significant rift in many circumstances.

-His presence in the Oval Office has also had a substantial impact on personal relationships.
-Friendships have ended, families are at odds, and marriages have come to an end, all because of individual feelings toward the former POTUS.
+His presence in the Oval Office also had a substantial impact on personal relationships.
+Friendships ended, families were at odds, and marriages came to an end, all because of individual feelings toward the former POTUS.
 A trend that has continued.

-The most highly publicized example is the case of Gayle McCormick.
+One of the most highly publicized examples is the case of Gayle McCormick.
 The 73-year-old retired California prison guard divorced her husband of 22 years because he voted for Trump.
-She called it a “deal breaker” and said she felt “betrayed.”
+She called it a “deal-breaker” and said she felt “betrayed.”

-While McCormick’s case is the most well known, she’s nowhere near the only one to react this way.
+While McCormick’s case may be the most well-known, she’s nowhere near the only one to react this way.
 In December 2016, a poll of 6000 people found that 16% of those who responded stopped talking to a friend or family member as a direct result of the election.
 17% also said they blocked friends or family on social media for the same reasons.

 Wakefield Research, a marketing firm, also conducted a similar survey.
 Their in-depth study of 1000 “nationally representative U.S. adults” found comparable results.